 Impact:

-- Slow confirmations (hours instead of minutes)
+- Slow confirmations (now taking hours instead of minutes)

 - Higher fees than expected